Nannayya

-Nannaya is the first of the three earliest known Telugu poets, called the Kavitrayam ("trinity of poets").
+Nannaya is the first of the three Telugu poets, called the Kavitrayam ("trinity of poets"), who wrote Andhra Mahabharatam.
+His work, which is rendered in the Champu style, is chaste and polished and of a high literary merit.
 The advanced and well-developed language used by Nannaya suggests that prior Telugu literature other than royal grants and decrees must have existed before him.
-However, these presumed works are now lost, and Nannaya is considered the first poet (adi kavi) of Telugu language.
-Legends also credit him with writing the Sanskrit-language Andhra-shabda-chintamani, said to be the first work on Telugu grammar, but these legends are historically inaccurate, and the text is an imagnary work.
+However, these presumed works are now lost.
+Legends also credit him with writing the Sanskrit-language Andhra-shabda-chintamani, said to be the first work on Telugu grammar.